double-speak/doublespeak.github.io/_notes_2021/verb.md

 transtitle: Verb
 author: Pablo Neruda
 translator: Heta Patel
-transpoem: "I’m going to shrivel this word,\nI’m going to sprain it,\nyes,\nit is much too plain,\nit is as if a great dog or great river \nhas passed its tongue or water over it \nfor many years. \n\nI want in the word \nthe sharpness to be seen,\nthe rusted salt \nthe de-fanged strength  \nof the land, \nthe blood \nof those who have spoken and those who have not. \n\nI want to see the thirst \nlodged in the syllables: \nI want to touch the fire \nin the noise: \nI want to feel the darkness \nof the cry.
-I want \nwords as rough \nas virgin rocks. \n"
 poem: "Voy a arrugar esta palabra, \nvoy a torcerla, \nsí,\nes demasiado lisa, \nes como si un gran perro o un gran río\nle hubiera repasado lengua o agua\ndurante muchos años.\n\nQuiero que en la palabra\nse vea la aspereza,\nla sal ferruginosa\nla